Andysobriety/OpenclassExercise/README.md

 # OpenclassExercise
 Git exercise for openclassrooms
-Adding an extra line with my age (35)
+Changing my age to 25, (I wish I was)